 Outcome expectation: Finally, if you manage to have the community on board, what are the expectations the community has when going through this process?

 Once you can identify and assess some of these behavioural determinants, you will then be one step closer to build the right behaviour change strategy to promote coexistence in the community you are working with.
 Understanding your community is the only way to success.
-Understanding is much deeper than knowledge, there are many people who know us but many few who understand us says Nicolas Cage.
+Understanding runs much deeper than knowledge, there are many people who know us but very few who understand us says Nicolas Cage.
 Understanding brings change.

 **Note this is the second article of a series to be published around Behaviour Change.
 Stay tuned and don’t miss out on the upcoming articles!